 It may sound incredibly simple, but this made all the differences to the students who were impacted.

-And because both the website and WeChat were managed through the Sinorbis platform, Uni SA were able to make these updates in-house rather than having to rely on an agency in China to manage this for them, further reducing the time needed to reach their students.
+And because both the website and WeChat were managed through the Sinorbis platform, Uni SA was able to make these updates in-house rather than having to rely on an agency in China to manage this for it, further reducing the time needed to reach its students.

 Example 2: Uni SA and the University of Wollongong reach out to students via WeChat

-When it comes to providing regular updates to Chinese international students, there’s probably no better channel than WeChat in China.
+When it comes to providing regular updates to Chinese international students, there is probably no better channel than WeChat in China.

-These two examples show how some of the universities here in Australia have been using their WeChat official accounts to keep current and prospective students up to date.
+These two examples show how some universities in Australia have used their WeChat official accounts to keep current and prospective students up to date.

-The first example shows Uni SA’s chief academic officer expressing her feelings towards the students affected by the COVID-19 situation and showing her sincerity on video.
+The first example shows Uni SA’s chief academic officer expressing her feelings towards the students affected by the COVID-19 situation with great authenticity and sincerity.

-The second example from the University of Wollongong explains how students can stay updated by using their WeChat channel.
+The second example from the University of Wollongong explains how students can stay updated by using its WeChat channel.

-Another way to ensure students can quickly get the information they’re looking for is by using keyword auto-responses.
+Another way to ensure students can quickly get the information they are looking for is by using keyword auto-responses.
 For example, you could provide students with information about online study options when they type in keywords like ‘online study’.

-The COVID-19 crisis has also highlighted the importance of flexibility, and using all the tools and advantages at your disposal.
-The example below is a campaign from UNSW, highlighting their trimester system to prospective and current students.
-This means that international students from China still have a chance to commence their studies this year at a later trimester without having to lose too much time.
+The COVID-19 crisis also highlighted the importance of flexibility, and using all the tools and advantages at your disposal.
+The example below is a campaign from UNSW, highlighting its trimester system to prospective and current students.
+It was at the time attempting to illustrate that international students from China still had a chance to commence their studies at a later trimester without having to lose too much time.

 Sinorbis helped UNSW get this campaign live in just three days!